You can have 5 ILL requests in process at a time.

-If you have questions, contact the location from which you borrowed your item(s).
+If you have any questions, contact the location from which you normally pick up or borrow your item(s).

 You can request items that Durham County Library doesn’t own through the interlibrary loan (ILL) service.
 Interlibrary loan means that we’ll look for a copy we can borrow from another library system for you.
 There’s no guarantee that we’ll be able to get a copy of your item, but we’re always happy to try.